 - Add everything to a large saucepan and bring to a boil.
 Simmer with the lid on for 2-4 hours.

 - Once everything has been cooked down, strain the liquid into a large bowl.

 - With the veggie scraps, let them cool completely, then blend into a pulp in a food processor or high speed blender (you may need to remove onion and garlic skins beforehand and compost, as they won’t blend).

 - Once blended, pour mix into ice cube trays and freeze.
 They make veggie bouillon/paste cubes!

 - You can also freeze some of the stock to make cubes too if you’re looking to store it long-term.
 Otherwise, with the leftover stock liquid, let it cool completely, then pour into large glass jars and store in the fridge or freeze until ready to use.

 Note: For an even richer veggie stock, place ingredients and water into a slow cooker and heat overnight (this will produce that dark, rich stock).
 Plus, slow cookers are actually very energy efficient!

-Vegetable broth tutorial
+Homemade vegetable broth tutorial